hperrin/svelte-material-ui/README.md

 Check out an [example REPL](https://svelte.dev/repl/aa857c3bb5eb478cbe6b1fd6c6da522a?version=3.37.0).

 SMUI components provide "bare.css" and "bare.js" files to use in the REPL.
-In a `<svelte:head>` section, load from a CDN like jsDelivr the CSS files for the fonts, for Material typography, and for each SMUI component you are using:
+In a `<svelte:head>` section, load from a CDN like UNPKG the CSS files for the fonts, for Material typography, and for each SMUI component you are using:

 ```svelte
 <svelte:head>